Laminate Flooring Cost

 However, if you have an old laminate floor already in the room, you may wish to replace it with a newer, nicer-looking piece.

-- Then, beginning with the end boards, pull up and lever out.
+• Then, beginning with the end boards, pull up and lever out.
 This is then repeated for the entire floor.
-Unless you are looking to salvage the old flooring, this process can be done with little care and maybe even used to relieve a little tension.
+Unless you want to salvage the old flooring, this process can be done with little care and maybe even to relieve a little tension.

 Remember: These planks are not constructed of plain wood and, due to the resin layer, should NOT be burned in your garden — as the fumes produced can often be toxic.